resources

 • Melody Otterstrom – Senior, Brighton High School

-“This is a way for educators to pass the torch to the next generation of teachers,” says Denise Haycock, Development Officer for the Canyons Education Foundation, which administers the payroll deduction program that funds the ACE Scholarships.
+“This is a way for educators to inspire and mentor the next generation of teachers,” says Denise Haycock, Development Officer for the Canyons Education Foundation, which administers the payroll deduction program that funds the ACE Scholarships.
 “Teaching is such a rewarding career so why wouldn’t we want to grow the next generation of teachers from within by supporting students who aspire to teach and employees who have already dedicated years of service to our schools?
 Knowing your helping a colleague with these donations feels good.”

 ACE Scholarships, a joint effort of the Canyons Education Foundation and Human Resources Department, are a home-grown strategy for combatting Utah’s teacher shortage.
 And there are few shortages more acute than the scarcity of special education teachers, which Alyssa Hill aspires to be.